MoralisWeb3/react-moralis/README.md

 ## Examples

-To preview and work and see the examples;
+To preview and work and see the example;

-1. Make an `.env` file in `/examples` with the keys:
+1. Make an `.env` file in `/example` with the keys:

    ```sh
    # Your appId